Asi0Flammeus/LLM-QuizzMaker/README.md

 Before utilizing this tool, ensure that you have an OpenAI account and an OpenAI [API key](https://beta.openai.com/docs/api-reference/introduction) and to follow the installation procedure.
 #### Installation for Linux Users

-LLM-Translator has been successfully tested on Ubuntu 20.04.
+LLM-QuizzMaker has been successfully tested on Ubuntu 20.04.

 0. **Open a Terminal**
 1. **Check that Python 3 and git are installed**